jctneko/MORT-OCR-Translator-Tutorial/Readme.md

 # MORT Software Guide
+"This is a draft tutorial, and the details will be added later.
+If you have any questions, please feel free to contact me."

 ## Downloading and Installing the Software
 1. Go to the MORT project page on GitHub: [GitHub - killkimno/MORT](https://github.com/killkimno/MORT)